buggyrace/buggy-race-about/docs/glossary.md

 <dt>racetrack</dt>
 <dd>
   The racetrack is (of course) the nominal setting of a race — but on the server it effectively means a background image (typically a JPG) and an SVG file that describes the path the buggies will follow.
   <br>→ <a href="races/racetracks">managing and customising racetracks</a>
 </dd>

 <dt>replay</dt>
 <dd>
-  Once a race has been run, replaying it means animating the events of the race in the <strong>race player</strong>.
-It's a bit like replaying a video of the race, but instead of video it's a JavaScript-powered reconstruction of the events recorded in the <strong>race file</strong>.
-  <br>→ <a href="races/replaying">replaying races</a>
+  Once a race has been run, replaying it means animating the events of the race in the <a href="#race-player">race player</a>.
+It's a bit like replaying a video of the race, but instead of video it's a JavaScript-powered reconstruction of the events recorded in the <a href="#race-file">race file</a>. <br>→ <a href="races/replaying">replaying races</a>
 </dd>

 <dt>report</dt>